iennae/ed-training/labs/assign_2.md

 ## Clone the ed-lab2 repo to your node

 Clone your teams repo to your node.
 Add a file to the repo with your firstname as the file name.
+Replace FIRSTNAME in the following with your first name.

 ```
    cd ~/wd